 Air conditioning

 Mmmm, how to mix heating the hot water cylinder with cooling the house?
 Easy actually; the GSHP and the Eddi do the hot water and the ASHP does the cooling of the floors etc. Both at once if you like.
-While this is technically possible I’d favour separate fan coil units.
+While this is technically possible I’d favour separate fan coil units which not only do cooling but add to the energy stack.

 Solar panels + Enphase IQ8 micro-inverters